Skip to content

 FeatureUse it whenHow mirrored traffic moves

-SPANSource and analyzer are on the same switch.Local switch copy to a destination port.
+SPANSource and analyzer are on the same switch.Local copy to a destination port.

-RSPANSource and analyzer are on different switches in the same Layer 2 domain.Remote-span VLAN.
+RSPANSource and analyzer are on different switches in the same Layer 2 domain.A dedicated remote-span VLAN.

-ERSPANSource and analyzer are separated by Layer 3.GRE-encapsulated mirrored traffic over IP.
+ERSPANSource and analyzer are separated by Layer 3.GRE-encapsulated traffic over IP.

 conf t